 See all music, comedy Live music concerts and comedy gigs in London during January

-Show all theatre Treat yourself to a meal and a balcony seat at a West End show
+See all theatre shows Treat yourself to a meal and a balcony seat at a West End show

 Family & Kid’s events

-Show all kid’s events Some ideas if you’re planning to take your children to London in February
+See all family, kids Some ideas if you’re planning to take your children to London in February

 Art & Museums

-Show all exhibitions If you’re into art and history then how about visiting a gallery or museum?
+See all art, museums If you’re into art and history then how about visiting a gallery or museum?

 to • Tate Britain 'All To Human: A Century Of Painting Life' will include works by the likes of Lucian Freud and Francis Bacon. to • Queen’s Gallery The 'Art & Power' exhibition at the Queen's Gallery will explore how Charles II used art to glorify his restored monarchy.